Jsegu447/cs014/README.md

 # cs014
-All the labs and programs done with LePendu in cs14
+All the labs and challenges done with LePendu in cs14